-Mental Illness Benefits: Are benefits limited for Mental Illness?
+Mental Illness and Substance Abuse Benefits: Are benefits limited for Mental Illness or Substance Abuse?
 If You are Disabled because of:

-- 1) Mental Illness that results from any cause; or - 2) any condition that may result from Mental Illness;

-then, subject to all other provisions of The Policy, We will limit the Maximum Duration of Benefits.
+- 1) Mental Illness that results from any cause; - 2) any condition that may result from Mental Illness; - 3) alcoholism; or - 4) the non-medical use of narcotics, sedatives, stimulants, hallucinogens, or any other such substance; then, subject to all other provisions of The Policy, We will limit the Maximum Duration of Benefits.